 Perth City Hall

-Perth & Kinross Council has approved plans to develop the former Perth City Hall as a new visual arts attraction for the city.
-Councillors will be asked to make a decision on the architect to take these plans forward when they meet on Wednesday 16 August.
+Perth & Kinross Council has approved plans to develop the former Perth City Hall as a new visual arts attraction for the city and recommended Mecanoo as the architectural firm to take designs forward.

 The selection panel to assess the architect's submissions included senior officers from the Council who are responsible for delivering the project, an independent advisor from the Royal Incorporation of Architects in Scotland (RIAS), and construction/civil engineering experts working on the project.
 Culture Perth & Kinross which operates museums and galleries on behalf of the Council was also represented.